DMParker1/METF-mapping/README.md

 # METF-mapping — Karen State, Myanmar

-This repository is a visual showcase of the METF mapping effort in Karen/Kayin State, Myanmar—highlighting how the spatial workflow supported surveillance operations, elimination programs, and research expansion.
-No sensitive geodata are included.

----

-# METF-mapping — Karen State, Myanmar

 This repository showcases the mapping effort of the Malaria Elimination Task Force (METF) in Karen/Kayin State, Myanmar — a large-scale geographic survey and community partnership that supported malaria elimination operations, expanded surveillance networks, and generated multiple research lines.
 No sensitive geodata are included.

 ---